marekesz/contests/2024 - CodinGame Fall Challenge (Selenia City) - PM.md

 Total: 7 097 422
 ```

+An example replay with test 12: [https://www.codingame.com/replay/807001223](https://www.codingame.com/replay/807001223) .

 The number of simulations (score computations) for Test 8 (Grid), in the first turn without the mentioned greedy optimization: 98 536 (the average over 5 runs).

 And the results on the public validators from the repository, for a version close to the final one (I cannot test them again on CG, since there is no option.
-And, of course, the results on large tests differ slightly in each run):
+And, of course, the results on large tests may differ slightly in each run):

 ```
 Test 13: 95 090